AdobeDocs/commerce-extensibility/src/pages/starter-kit/reference-app.md

 ### Features

-- **Out-of-the-Box Integration** - Leverage Adobe’s serverless extensibility architecture to integrate data between Adobe Commerce and Microsoft Dynamics Finance & Operations out-of-the-box.
+- **Out-of-the-Box Integration** - Leverage Adobe’s serverless extensibility architecture to integrate data between Adobe Commerce and D365 F&O out-of-the-box.
-- **Sync common data types for ecommerce** - Sync customer, products, prices, and stock data from Microsoft Dynamics Finance & Operations to Adobe Commerce.
+- **Sync common data types for ecommerce** - Sync customer, products, prices, and stock data from D365 F&O to Commerce.
-- **Send orders to Microsoft Dynamics F&O** - Send orders from Adobe Commerce to Microsoft Dynamics Finance & Operations.
+- **Send orders to Microsoft Dynamics F&O** - Send orders from Commerce to D365 F&O.
-- **Notify customers of shipment** - Notify customers of an order shipment when an order status is updated in Microsoft Dynamics.
+- **Notify customers of shipment** - Notify customers of an order shipment when an order status updates in D365 F&O.

 ### Use cases